joe7575/vm16/readme.md

 - C files to be compiled and installed as LuaRocks package (the core VM)
 - Lua files as API to the VM (low level interface)
-- Programmer and server blocks as development environment to be used to be used by other Minetest mods (high level interface)
+- Programmer and server blocks as development environment to be used by other Minetest mods (high level interface)
 - Some demo blocks showing the usage of programmer and server.
 These blocks have to be enabled via `vm16_testblocks_enabled` (see `settingtypes.txt`)